updated 15 September 2025: The Musical Cannon and the Intentional Fallacy

 updated and provided for the public eye 18 July 2025

 The masters of the universe have always been the top coterie of professional and famous musicians.
-Their waves of vibration stir up and rise up within the engager of the artwork the evocative tonalities and sonic timbre, tone, and rhythms of the various primordial, elemental levels of the immaterial spirit.
+Their waves of vibration stir up and rise up within the engager of the artwork the evocative tonalities and sonic timbre, tone, and rhythms of the various primordial, elemental levels of the immaterial spirit, which is the Spirit of Music aloud in their ways and in their hearts.

 The immaterial spirit, the primordial spirit, lives in us but is not a part of us.
 This is a miracle of he who is who is, this great spirit, the primordial spirit.
 Thus, he brings upon us engendering of our actions and incites and excites our best thoughts.
-Especially by the waves of the music the musician produces.
-Not all this top echelon of a coterie understands this, however the way in which it understands these people is that he who is which is, the primordial, elemental spirit: he looks on all the good ones fondly.
+Especially by the waves of the music the musician produces, with great strain and glaring inertia and momentum, with beautiful waves and ceaseless words and glimmering expressions.

 The way in that he stirs up them and sometimes even controls the listeners to music, well they have seen some concerts and been in some music halls before.
 The onlookers of the great spectacle, the great artworks being spun in clay beyond and to their heads, minds, and souls, it rises them up in wildest, spectacular applause.
-They are inspired to dance and sing and they do it the most well.
+Moreover, inspired to dance and sing and they do it the most well.
 The Spirit of Music abides in all.
-Everyone enjoys the song.
+Everyone enjoys Mother Earth's songs that hum and rattle and shine and progress and fill up with gentle caresses and happinesses and beautiful times and heartfelt looks and deeds, in the spirit of the music, in the brimming and endless centuries.

 Wow, she is so stunning.
-How has she created, greated, such great, amazing music and stunned and brought to their dancing rhythms of wildest enhancements their happiest singing and loudest cheers and most appreciative clapping... well, I guess one can say it is talent and greatness, but I see it is more than that... you could say, her mystic, mystery and her... her secret.
+How has she created, in greatness, such great, amazing music and stunned, amazed, betwixt’d in bedazzling amazements and spectacular onslaughts of melodic, beautiful, mesmerizing, and entropy heightening to way up above the clouds where the sunshine hits, and brought to their dancing rhythms of wildest enhancements and most inspirational and awe-inspiring and beautiful enchantments, their happiest singing and loudest cheers and most appreciative clapping... well, I guess one can say it is talent and greatness, but I see it is more than that... you could say, her mystic, and her mystery, and her.. her secret.

-I see I am one of the all who she has completely controlled indirectly by means of the primordial spirit of musichood.
+I see I am one of the all who Swift has completely controlled indirectly by means of the primordial spirit of musichood.
 I see it is such a good way of enlivening my jovial and happy enjoyment of her quite amazingly, to say the least, and all canonically-revered and respected in terms of great artwork that is always remembered and loved for all of time, this music of her in which I see she presents her mystique in a way, well, I see, I see she does completely transparently and also totally unique (as she is created to be totally and completely original; she is less than one in a billion; she is the only one completely or in any way totally herself), but, I guess no one else quite does, for some reason it seems, understand what Swift's mystery and mystique and the awe they share as they encounter totally means, other than me.
-I know its good for those who come across it.
+I know the hurricane is good when it meets the land, for those who come across it.

 The immaterial spirit is made God, controlled by God, and of God.
 It is for all people.
 And, I reflect in great joy and happiness of all the times I've danced along in my somber, splendid, really, quite beautiful apartments, to the music of Swift's that I love.